 The ACMA can also investigate breaches of the consumer safeguards, enforce regulatory requirements and issue remedial directions.

-Productivity Commission Inquiry into the Universal Service Obligation
+Productivity Commission Report into the telecommunications Universal Service Obligation